10 – Rainbow

 # 8 – Fat Lip

-The song “Fat Lip,” presents fans with some great Led Zeppelin style vocal phrasing by Plant that would soon disappear in the coming years.
-Along with the great guitar riff, and Plant’s signature vocals, “Fat Lip,” was a no-brainer for our Top 10 Robert Plant songs list.
+The song “Fat Lip“ presents fans with some great Led Zeppelin-style vocal phrasing by Plant that would soon disappear in the coming years.
+Along with the great guitar riff and Plant’s signature vocals, “Fat Lip“ was a no-brainer for our Top 10 Robert Plant songs list.

 # 7 – Hurting Kind (I’ve Got My Eyes On You)

 The song “Hurting Kind (I’ve Got My Eyes On You),” is the perfect representation of the overproduced Robert Plant sound that we wrote about in the last segment.
-In the mid 1980s, companies like Yamaha, Roland, Korg and many others were changing the sound of music with the development of high-end synthesizers, effects gear, and recording technology.
+In the mid-1980s, companies like Yamaha, Roland, Korg, and many others were changing the sound of music with the development of high-end synthesizers, effects gear, and recording technology.
 Musicians, artists, and engineers were blown away by the onslaught of cool gear being released every few months.
 Of course, the gear became overused at the expense of the basic concepts of songwriting and musicianship for many artists.

-Artists that were still composing great songs and performances overused the gear in ways that masked their talent instead of highlighting it.
+Artists still composing great songs and performances overused the gear in ways that masked their talent instead of highlighting it.
 Robert Plant’s “Tall Cool One,” was a perfect example of those issues.
-“Hurting Kind,” wrapped up Robert Plant’s late 1980s period.
+“Hurting Kind” wrapped up Robert Plant’s late 1980s period.
 It was released on Robert Plant’s Manic Nirvana album which was released in 1990.
 Fans loved that song.
 Hurting Kind (I’ve Got My Eyes On You) spent six weeks at the number one spot on the Billboard Mainstream Rock charts.
 However, that sound that was still reminiscent of the big 1980s would soon give way to something much darker as the Seattle scene would soon break into the mainstream, and bands like Nirvana, Pearl Jam, and Soundgarden would force Robert Plant to shift gears on his next album.

 # 6 – Little by Little